noel-la-borde/csc_141/readme.md

-Week 8 assignments are available for grading.
+Week 9 assignments are available for grading.
-Game jam project will be available for grading very soon.